-SALP AL/RTW 10 SALP AL/RTW 16 EA 195
+SALP AL/RTW 10 SALP AL/RTW 16 EA_195 PSPC_4

-Sustainability Land at former Gas Works, Sandhurst Road Land at Beechwood Sacred Heart School Land at 1 Meadow Road and 8 Upper Grosvenor Road
+Sustainability Objective Land at former Gas Works, Sandhurst Road Land at Beechwood Sacred Heart School Land at 1 Meadow Road and 8 Upper Grosvenor Road Hermes House, St John's Road

-Objective

-Air 0/+ 0/- -
+Air 0 / + 0/- - 0/-

-Biodiversity 0/- 0 0
+Biodiversity 0/- 0 0 0

-Business Growth 0 0 +
+Business Growth 0 0 + 0

-Climate Change - 0/- 0
+Climate Change - 0/- 0 0

-Deprivation + 0 0
+Deprivation + 0 0 0 / +

-Education 0/+ 0 +
+Education 0 / + 0 + 0 / +

-Employment + + +
+Employment + + + +

-Equality + + +/++
+Equality + + + / + + 0 / +

-Health + ++ 0
+Health + ++ 0 0 / +

-Heritage 0 0 0
+Heritage 0 0 0 0

-Housing ++ + 0
+Housing + + + 0 +

-Land use + - +
+Land use + - + +

-Landscape 0 0/- 0
+Landscape 0 0/- 0 0

-Noise - 0/- 0/-
+Noise - 0/- 0/- 0/-

 Resources 0/?
-0/? ++/?
+0/? ++/? ?

-Services & Facilities ++ ++ 0
+Services & Facilities + + ++ 0 + +

-Travel ++/+++ + +
+Travel + + / + + + + + + / + +

-Waste 0 0 0
+Waste 0 0 0 0

 Water ?
-0 0
+0 0 0

 Commentary This site scores largely neutral or positive.
 The scale of development influences many scores.
 Air score reflects relatively large contributions for improving active travel links and location of site near mainline train station meaning private car use is not essential.
 Proximity and connectivity to Hilbert Woods LNR cause the biodiversity objective to score slightly negatively.
 The Water objective is scored as mixed overall to reflect the conflict between the site improving flooding for new and existing residents but also increasing demand on existing water supplies with a large number of new dwellings.
 Deprivation scores positively due to the regeneration in an Area of Income Deprivation.
 The location of this site on the Pembury Road causes a few objectives to score slightly negatively.
 For example, air is slightly negative due to the potential for bringing sensitive receptors in contact with high levels of pollutants.
 However, the health objective scores positively due to proposal that this site meets needs for residential care in the borough.
 Highly sustainable site.
 Air quality score is scored as negative overall as the position of the site would bring young people into contact with poor air quality.
 The education objective scores positively due to the nature of the proposed site use.
 Preventing some demolition enables the resources objective to score positively.
+Largely sustainable brownfield site with mostly positive or neutral scores.
+However, the air quality score is scored negatively to reflect the site location within the AQMA buffer.
+The business growth score is influenced by the fact that the existing business is planning to relocate with the town.
+Reasonable transport links and service provision make the site suitable for residential development.